Jasper Abraham murder case: Trial of Abraham

 Abraham and his employees were charged with murder and brought to trial at Nakuru High Court in June, in a case overseen by judge Joseph Alfred Sheridan.
-The jury was composed of local European settlers who all knew Anderson.
+The jury was composed of local European settlers who all knew Abraham.
 The Kenyan Legal Department had raised concern over the impartiality of the jury and suggested the trial be relocated.
-A request by Attorney General of Kenya Robert William Lyall-Grant to move the trial to the capital, Nairobi, was rejected on the grounds of cost and inconvenience to the witnesses.
+A request by the Attorney General of Kenya, Robert William Lyall-Grant, to move the trial to the capital, Nairobi, was rejected on the grounds of cost and inconvenience to the witnesses.

 At the time of the trial, the law in the colony was that of the Indian Penal Code, which allowed a jury to return lesser charges of manslaughter, grievous hurt, or simple hurt in murder cases.
 For a murder charge to be proved, the jury must have been certain that there was an intention to kill, to cause injuries "sufficient in the ordinary course of nature to cause death" or that a reasonable person would draw the conclusion that injuries caused were likely to result in death.
-Grievous hurt was an act that endangered life but without the intention to kill.
+Grievous hurt was an act that endangered life but lacked the intention to kill.
 Simple hurt was the intentional causing of any pain.
-During the trial Sheridan told the jury that the evidence did not support a murder charge and that they should consider finding on one of the lesser charges only.
+During the trial, Sheridan told the jury that the evidence did not support a murder charge and that they should consider finding on one of the lesser charges only.

 Abraham's defence barrister successfully argued for Kitosh's April 1923 escape attempt not to be discussed in court as he thought it would prejudice his case.
 Abraham claimed in court that "if the boy had admitted his error in riding the mare, no single stroke would have been given".
 He admitted flogging Kitosh but said that "none of my strokes had much beef behind them – or so I thought".
-Michael Abraham said "“I did not consider it cruel; it was a similar beating to what I myself received when I was a kid".
+Michael Abraham said "I did not consider it cruel; it was a similar beating to what I myself received when I was a kid".